 Every Great Lakes state and province has one or more laws or rules that impact whether woody invasive species can be moved, grown, marketed, traded or sold.
 However, these laws can be very different in scope.
-For example, Wisconsin’s regulations are fairly expansive and cover 35 woody invasive species while Michigan’s and Pennsylvania’s regulations cover two woody species each.
+For example, Wisconsin’s regulations are fairly expansive and cover 35 woody invasive species while Michigan’s regulations only cover a couple of woody species.

 The WIGL Collaborative’s Regulatory Landscape Committee identified four levels of regulation that are often used in state and provincial laws or regulations.
 These levels are color coded on our at-a-glance map.

 Level 1 (most stringent): species are not allowed to be sold and the state may require management of the plants on private property.
 Jurisdictions generally only require management on private land for species that have either not yet been found in that jurisdiction or have been found only in very small numbers.
 Law makers have identified a large public benefit in preventing these species from becoming established.

 Level 2: species are not allowed to be sold but private land owners are not required to manage any existing populations.
 This level of regulation is usually placed on species that are already established in the jurisdiction, but law makers have identified public benefits in preventing additional planting and spread of the species.